ShannonHG/krita-spritesheet-generator/README.md

 * **File path:** The file path that the spritesheet will be exported to.
 The **Browse** button can be used to open the computer's native file manager.

 * **Spritesheet layout:** Determines how the sprites will be organized in the spritesheet.
     * **Rows:** Consecutive sprites will be placed in the same row.
-Once the row is full, the process will be repeated for the following row.
+Once the row is full, the process will be repeated for the following rows.
     * **Columns:** Consecutive sprites will be placed in the same column.
-Once the column is full, the process will be repeated for the following column.
+Once the column is full, the process will be repeated for the following columns.
     * **Horizontal Strip:** Sprites will be organized into a single horizontal line.
     * **Vertical Strip:** Sprites will be organized into a single vertical line.